ava-labs/avalanche-docs/docs/nodes/system-requirements.md

 :::caution

 Nodes which choose to use a HDD may get poor and random read/write latencies, therefore reducing performance and reliability.
-A SSD is strongly suggested.
+An SSD is strongly suggested.

 :::